DallasCarraher/compound/README.md

 ### Examples

-Our development server contains several examples that demonstrates different ways that you can customize tldraw or use its APIs.
-Each example is found in the [**apps/examples**](https://github.com/tldraw/tldraw/tree/main/apps/examples) folder.
+Our development server contains several examples that demonstrates different ways that you can customize compound or use its APIs.
+Each example is found in the [**apps/examples**](https://github.com/DallasCarraher/compound/tree/osmain/apps/examples) folder.

 - eg: `localhost:5420` for the basic example.
 - eg: `localhost:5420/api` for the API example.

-To learn more about using tldraw, [visit our docs](https://tldraw.dev).

 ## About this repository